-Login to MyUH Services, click on the Pay Tuition and Fees box.
-The home page will display the current amount you owe.
-An E-Statement will be sent to your hawaii.edu email address monthly to provide current account information.
-Only full payments are accepted.
+Login to MyUH Services, select Pay Tuition and Fees and the Review My Charges/Make an Online Payment page that displays the current amount you owe.
+A bill will not be mailed to you.
+ONLY FULL PAYMENT IS ACCEPTED.
 If you are receiving a tuition waiver or scholarship, check with your home campus financial aid office or the awarding department before making payment.